Scary Movie: Parodies

 Many scenes and jokes parody or reference other films outside the horror film genre.
 The fight between Cindy and the killer heavily mimics The Matrix, particularly its use of bullet time.
 The final scene, in which Doofy stops feigning his disability and drives away with Gail, is a takeoff of the final scene of The Usual Suspects.
 When asked about her favorite horror movie, Drew answers "Kazaam" due to Shaquille O'Neal's acting.
 Cindy becomes aggressive and roars "Say my name!" during sex with Bobby, similar to the sex scene between Michelle and Jim in American Pie.
-The movie theater scene shows a screening of Shakespeare In Love and a trailer for a fictitious sequel to Amistad titled Amistad II with elements of Titanic also appears in the movie theater scene.
-When Gail and her cameraman are attacked by the killer, she partakes in a parody of the famous scene in The Blair Witch Project where Heather records an apology to her friends' parents.
+The movie theater scene shows a screening of Shakespeare in Love and a trailer for a fictitious sequel to Amistad titled Amistad II with elements of Titanic also appears in the movie theater scene.
+When Gail and her cameraman are attacked by the killer, she partakes in a parody of the famous scene in The Blair Witch Project where Hailstorm records an apology to her friends' parents.

 The film also makes other pop culture references beyond the scope of film, such as the parodied version of Sarah Michelle Gellar's character Helen Shivers in I Know What You Did Last Summer being named Buffy, which is a reference to her character in Buffy the Vampire Slayer.
-Others include a brief references to Dawson's Creek, Candid Camera, Big Momma's House, Candyman, Friday the 13th, and a parody of the Whassup? ad campaign by Budweiser.
+Others include a brief references to Dawson's Creek, Candid Camera, Big Momma's House, Candyman, Friday the 13th and a parody of the Whassup? ad campaign by Budweiser.

-The tagline for the movie's poster was "No Shame.
-No Mercy.
+The tagline for the movie's poster was "No Mercy.
+No Shame.
 No Sequel."
 When Scary Movie 2 was released a year later, the tagline for the sequel was "We Lied."